Reassessing feature-based Android malware detection in a contemporary context: Best performing models

 In the hybrid approaches discussed in the previous section, a single ML model was built from a feature set containing more than one type of feature.
 However, a limitation of this approach is that all the features must be used with the same model, and must be represented in a way that is compatible with the same model.
 In this section, we explore a more flexible approach: ensemble modelling.
 Ensembles are ML models that combine the outputs of other, potentially diverse, ML models.
 A general benefit of ensembles is that they are often able to combine the strengths of their component models in order to provide a more robust overall prediction.

-In the previous sections, we have reported the performance of various malware classification models.
-In this section, we explore whether better models can be created by combining these models.
-In particular, we construct voting ensembles from the best classification models seen so far.
-These \textit{base} classifiers are listed in Table \ref{tab:ensemblemodels}.
-Voting ensembles are constructed by selecting an odd number of models, and then outputting the majority decision, so they do not require further training.
+In this section, we explore whether better models can be created by combining the best standalone malware classification models.
+In particular, we construct voting ensembles from the best-performing classifiers listed in Table \ref{tab:ensemblemodels}.
+Voting ensembles are constructed by selecting an odd number of these so-called \textit{base} models, and then outputting the majority decision, so they do not require further training.
 We considered each odd combination of base classifiers, and then sorted them by accuracy.
 Table \ref{tab:ensemble} lists the top five ensemble models according to this criterion.

 Whilst all of these models perform better than the hybrid models presented in the previous section, Kruskal-Wallis and Dunn's tests showed that none of them performed significantly better than the best standalone network traffic model.
 However, the $E_1$ ensemble does perform better than the best API call model, and, importantly, it achieves this by combining non-network features.
 This is significant because it avoids the challenges (discussed in Section \ref{sec:network}) of recording network traffic during the dynamic analysis process, resulting in a model that may be more practical for real world deployment.